Exposure of Sexual Organs

 When the victim is 16 years or older, related charges might include sexual battery under 794.011 or lewd or lascivious molestation under 800.04, F.S.

-With offices in Tampa and New Port Richey, we fight these cases throughout the greater Tampa Bay area.
+With offices in Tampa, New Port Richey and Clearwater, FL, we fight these cases throughout the greater Tampa Bay area.

 We are familiar with the ways these charges are prosecuted in Tampa and Plant City in Hillsborough County, New Port Richey and Dade City in Pasco County, Brooksville in Hernando County, St. Petersburg and Clearwater in Pinellas County, and Bartow and Winter Haven, FL.